---

 | Strapi | Headless CMS | Non-branded citations +226%, brand presence +31% | 12 weeks |

-Four distinct patterns emerge from this performance data:
+Four distinct patterns emerge from these industry benchmarks:

-* **Time-to-first-results occurs rapidly, with most companies seeing measurable visibility lifts within two to eight weeks.** Airbyte achieved a lift in just one week, while AutoRFP.ai secured 10x ChatGPT-referred traffic in one to two weeks.
-OpusClip demonstrated this speed by growing signups by 37% and subscriptions by 40% within a 30-day period.
+1. **Time-to-first-results is fast.** Most companies achieve measurable visibility lifts within two to eight weeks.
+Airbyte secured a lift in one week, while AutoRFP.ai achieved 10x ChatGPT-referred traffic in one to two weeks.
+OpusClip increased signups by 37% and subscriptions by 40% within a 30-day period.

-* **Pipeline impact follows visibility growth as citations increase over time.** Lago achieved a 50% increase in AI-influenced demos after six months of sustained growth.
-Popl saw a 38.85% month-over-month increase in AI-driven leads after reaching the #1 position in category Share of Voice.
-AutoRFP.ai reports that approximately one-third of their demos now originate from ChatGPT discovery.
+2. **Pipeline impact follows visibility.** Lago achieved a 50% increase in AI-influenced demos following sustained citation growth over six months.
+Popl reached #1 in category Share of Voice, resulting in a 38.85% month-over-month increase in AI-driven leads.
+AutoRFP.ai reports that approximately one-third of demos originate from ChatGPT discovery.

-* **GEO results compound through sustained execution rather than isolated content pushes.** Tinybird achieved a 370% increase in LLM-referred traffic and a 3x Share of Voice gain over three months.
-BairesDev increased its third-party presence from 16% to 78% in 60 days, with specific pages moving from 0% to over 90% citation frequency.
+3. **Compounding results are consistent.** Tinybird realized a 370% increase in LLM-referred web traffic and a 3x Share of Voice gain through three months of sustained execution.
+BairesDev increased third-party presence from 16% to 78% in 60 days, with specific pages moving from 0% to over 90% citation frequency.

-* **AI-referred visitors demonstrate higher quality and engagement than traditional search traffic.** Average engagement time for AI-referred visitors ranges from 8 to 10 minutes, significantly higher than the 2 to 3 minutes seen from traditional Google organic search.
+4. **AI-referred visitors demonstrate higher quality.** Average engagement time for AI-referred visitors ranges from 8 to 10 minutes, significantly higher than the 2 to 3 minutes typical of traditional Google organic search.
 These visitors arrive pre-qualified by AI conversations and possess specific intent.

 **Step 1: Map evaluation prompts, not keywords**

-**The first step in a GEO program is to map 30 to 60 prompts across the specific categories buyers use during the evaluation stage.** These categories include "best," "vs," "alternatives," "pricing," "ROI," "integrations," "security," and "implementation."
+Mapping 30 to 60 evaluation-stage prompts is the first step in a structured GEO program.
+Focus on categories buyers use during evaluation, including "best," "vs," "alternatives," "pricing," "ROI," "integrations," "security," and "implementation."
 Prioritize prompts where differentiated proof exists, such as benchmarks, case studies, and integration documentation.
-Traditional SEO keyword lists fail to capture high-intent prompts; for example, AutoRFP.ai focused on procurement-related evaluation prompts to drive one-third of their demos from ChatGPT discovery within two weeks.
-Prompt specificity drives pipeline, not prompt volume.
+AutoRFP.ai generated one-third of their demos from ChatGPT discovery by focusing on specific procurement-related evaluation prompts rather than traditional keyword volume.

 | :--- | :--- |